 Legal Guidelines & Best Practices related to Age-Appropriate Transition Assessment

-A 2-hour Presentation
+A 2-hour Training Module

 The Individuals with Disabilities Education Act (IDEA) is clear in its requirement for schools to conduct age-appropriate transition assessments every year as part of the IEP process.
 However, the law does not define "age-appropriate transition assessment" nor does it describe what these assessments are supposed to be measuring.
-As a result, there is a wide range of varying assessment practices throughout California as districts and schools struggle to find and implement appropriate assessments.
+As a result, there are a wide range of varying assessment practices throughout California as districts and schools struggle to find and implement appropriate assessments.
 Moreover, incomplete and faulty assessment practices are one of the main reasons why districts find themselves in litigation related to transition.

 Fortunately, since the 2004 reauthorization of IDEA, many of these questions related to age-appropriate transition assessment have been brought before the courts for interpretation.
-These court findings and summaries have provided some guidance and implications for legally sound practices surrounding transition assessment.
+These court findings have provided some guidance and implications for legally sound practices surrounding transition assessment.
 Aside from court interpretations, major organizations and technical assistance centers have conducted wide-scale research programs designed to identify the transition skills that are most correlated to postsecondary success for students with disabilities.
 Findings from decades of research have informed which transition skills we should be measuring on our age-appropriate transition assessments.

 This Transition Assessment training module presents the law's requirement for "age-appropriate transition assessment" and then uses recent court cases and findings from research to unpack the school's responsibilities related to this area.